olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: May 13, 2020

+**Today's Progress**: Today was very busy, so I didn't get much coding done.
+I did get started on being able to view friends' wishlists, and returning different details on wishlists depending on who's viewing.

+**Thoughts**: Starting to get away from JBuilder, which was used in the tutorial I followed most closely.
+I want more centralized control over what's being rendered.

 ### Day 9: May 12, 2020

 **Today's Progress**: All my coding was spent on a coding exercise for a job I want.
 Code does what I want, but it could have used more tests.
 (It can always use more tests.)